Want a Mortgage With 3 or 4 Applicants?

 There are no specific age restrictions for these types of mortgages other than those which apply, as standard, by each lender.

-If there are any age requirements amongst your group of applicants, speak with your mortgage broker first and they can find the right lender best placed to cater for this situation.
+If there are any age requirements among your applicants, speak with your mortgage broker first.
+They can find the lender best suited to this situation.

 Ask a quick question